chrisamaral/formerly/README.md

 ```

 That's it, our very first `formerly` form.
 Now, you're probably wondering how that `handleSubmit` function looks like.
-It looks just a bit different from a regular event handler, and in a simpler way: you don't need to call `event.preventDefault()` and can just consume the the inputted values right away.
+Fortunately, it is just a bit different from your regular event handler, and in a simpler way: you don't need to call `event.preventDefault()` and can just consume the the inputted values right away.
 Here is how:

 ```js
 function handleSubmit (errors, formData) {